ABOUT

 Patenting is a key way of studying inventions over time.
 Inventors describe specific problems they seek to resolve and their solutions in visual and textual detail and in doing so provide fascinating insights into radical transformations and everyday happenings.

-We are also interviewing contemporary inventors engaged in designing, making, adapting and hacking clothes to fit different kinds of bodies, activities, and social, political and cultural beliefs.
+We are have also interviewed contemporary inventors engaged in designing, making, adapting and hacking clothes to fit different kinds of bodies, activities, and social, political and cultural beliefs.

 REINFORCE RESIST DISRUPT SUBVERT